rlk/panoptic/data/ABOUT.md

 ## Application Controls

-    F1 ............
+    F1 .............
 Toggle this GUI
-    F2 ............
+    F2 .............
 Toggle an image cache overlay

-    Right mouse ...
-Pan the camera
+    Mouse button ...
+Pan the view
-    W A S D .......
-Move the camera horizontally
+    Mouse wheel ....
+Zoom in or out of a panorama Return .........
+Zoom reset
-    Q E ...........
-Move the camera vertically
+    W A S D ........
+Move around a planet horizontally Q E ............
+Move around a planet vertically

-    0–9 ...........
+    0–9 ............
 Select a scene
-    Control 0–9 ...
-Select a scene without moving the camera
+    Control 0–9 ....
+Select a scene without changing the view point

 ## GUI Panels

-    About .........
+    About ..........
 Display this documentation
-    Data ..........
-Load a scene definition file Config ........
+    Data ...........
+Load a scene definition file Config .........
 Change the display configuration

 ## Stereoscopy